SCOPE OF THIS CHAPTER

 Assessment plans and action points arising from plans and meetings should be circulated to the participants including the child, if appropriate, and the parents.

 The recording should be such that a child, requesting to access their records, could easily understand the process taking place and the reasons for decisions and actions taken.

-Supervision records should reflect the reasoning for decisions and actions taken, and each entry should be signed and dated.
+Supervision records should reflect the reasoning for decisions and actions taken.

 9. Principles for a Good Assessment